Boston Construction Injury Lawyer

 Construction is a dangerous career, but critical to the economy in Boston.
 As with any type of job, construction workers have the legal right to expect a safe work environment.
 Unfortunately, that is not always the case.

-If you have been injured while working your construction job in Boston and believe the injuries were the result of someone’s else negligence, contact DiBella Law Offices, P.C., at (617) 870-0907.
+If you have been seriously injured while working your construction job in Boston and believe the injuries were the result of someone’s else negligence, contact DiBella Law Offices, P.C., at (617) 870-0907.
 The consultation is free, and we may be able to assist you in filing a claim for compensation.

 Negligence can be explained as an action someone takes (or doesn’t take) that another competent person would not take (or would take) in the same situation – especially when it comes to keeping others around him safe.
 For example, a contractor providing workers with faulty tools, not making sure they’re trained to use power tools, failing to provide legally required safety gear, or requiring workers to work in areas deemed unsafe or insecure could be considered negligent.